rollinsw/cake-instagram-datasource/README.md

-# Instagram API
+# Instagram Datasource

-Provides a DataSource for connecting to the Instagram API.
+Provides a Datasource for connecting to the Instagram API.
 As of now the datasource only supports getting media entries (photos), but hopefully we can expand on that soon.

 ## Installation